 A drive through most parts of western Illinois provides a pleasant and wholly misleading picture of Illinois agriculture.
 Most of the region’s farms come closer to the idealized family farm than do most farms in most other regions of Illinois.
 They tend to be smaller than the grain factories of the Grand Prairie, for example, and more diverse.

 The landscape is older here and nature has had more time since the last glaciation to carve streams into it.
-The resulting ravines make fields smaller and harder to plow than the sprawling spreads of some parts of the state.
+The resulting ravines make fields smaller and harder to plow than the sprawling spreads where the post-glacial terrain is younger.
 Fruit-bearing trees do just fine, however.
 The commercial orchard—ubiquitous on 19th century farms—survived here longer than it did elsewhere.
 Adams and Pike counties were major shippers of fruit until well into the 20th century; the Pike County town of Barry, for example, once was noted for its large shipments of fine apples.
 Wild grapes always grew abundantly in Illinois woods, but the fruit has been cultivated in western Illinois since at least the 1850s.
 Wine-making in Nauvoo endures as a legacy of the Icarians, although the product is no threat to the Napa Valley.

 Still, fruit growing is in decline.
-Other places can grow fruit all year around, and the advent of refrigerated rail cars and trucks meant that the fresh fruit that is eaten in Illinois no longer has to be grown here.
+Other places to the west and south can grow fruit all year around, and the advent of refrigerated rail cars and trucks meant that the fresh fruit that is eaten in Illinois no longer has to be grown here.
 However, another crop also does well on thinly-soiled hillsides—cattle and hogs.
 Livestock (and the fodder needed to sustain them) remains a significant income-producer on Illinois land less favored for row-crop agriculture, including the hilly districts of western Illinois.

 Until tractors rendered such animals curiosities, Galesburg was the horse and mule capital of the country, where animals by the thousands were sold in a block-long barn.
 In 1999, seven of the top ten counties in the production of beef cattle were located in western Illinois—Fulton, Hancock, Adams, Pike, Knox, Warren (site of an annual Prime Beef Festival, in Monmouth), and McDonough, respectively.
 The county herds ranged in size from 15,300 head to 8,900.
 The presence of so many hungry animals explains why Knox, Pike, and Warren also rank sixth, seventh, and ninth among Illinois counties in hay production.